-Grocery stores now have a large assortment of delicious products to replace those traditionally obtained from animals who are intensively confined.
+Grocery stores now have a large assortment of products to replace those traditionally obtained from animals who are intensively confined.
 These vegetarian and vegan alternatives include veggie burgers, non-dairy milk, tofu, tempeh, and even fake chicken fingers and sandwich meat.
-You can find many of these items in the freezer section of your local grocery store.
+Demand for these products is growing and you can find these items in your local grocery store.

 Reducing our consumption of animal products is the ultimate way to reduce animal suffering.
-Check out animal-free recipes and try starting a Meatless Monday policy in your household today.
-It is now more easy than ever to be vegetarian/vegan – learn more about taking steps to transition to an animal-free lifestyle!
+Check out animal-free recipes and try starting a Meatless Monday policy in your household and school today.

 Individual choices can make a difference in the lives of animals.
 Did you know:

 More and more producers are raising animals in more natural settings, allowing animals fresh air and more room to perform natural behaviors.
 Refining your diet by choosing products from humanely raised animals instead of conventional products from intensive farm operations helps ensure animals live a better life.
-Click here for information on where to find animal products from farms that have higher standards of care for animals.
-Read an article in the Boston Globe on the growing trend of obtaining food from local farms.
+Find information on our website about where to find animal products from farms that have higher standards of care for animals.

 Here are some ways to refine your diet for different types of animal products: